vascoguita/IB-ME/README.md

 Do **not** use it as part of a production setup.

 ## Dependencies
-The IB-ME library depends on the [PBC](https://crypto.stanford.edu/pbc/) and [mbed TLS](https://tls.mbed.org/) libraries.
+The IB-ME library depends on the [PBC](https://crypto.stanford.edu/pbc/) library.

-While mbed TLS is already provided as part of the OP-TEE TA Development Kit, PBC needs to be installed.

 A port of the PBC library to OP-TEE can be found in the following repository: https://github.com/vascoguita/optee_pbc